 Immigrants currently housed in Miami ICE detention facilities have minimal access to cleaning materials.
 In most cases, they are not provided with personal protective equipment, including masks and hand sanitizer.
 Judge Goodman’s recommendations included a requirement for ICE to provide soap and cleaning supplies for these detainees.

 ICE has also implemented cohorting, which is the practice of grouping inmates together based on exposure to COVID-19 or the presence of symptoms associated with the coronavirus.
 Cohorting is not recommended by the Centers for Disease Control and Prevention (CDC) or other medical authorities because it can increase the risk of transmission of the virus among vulnerable or crowded populations.

 For many families worried about the safety and health of detainees in ICE facilities, working with a Miami immigration lawyer can provide the assistance needed to pursue legal action against ICE and other federal agencies responsible for putting these individuals at risk.
 Your Miami immigration lawyer can help you deal with the legal aspects of detention in these facilities during the COVID-19 pandemic.

 Hiring a Miami ICE Detention Lawyer

 At Pozo Goldstein, we are still here to provide the support and legal representation you and your family need to navigate the immigration process.
 Our team, which includes two former immigration prosecutors and a former judge, can offer the most practical and positive solutions for visa issues, detention and deportation cases and other problems facing you and your family during this difficult time.
-To schedule a free initial consultation by telephone or Skype, call us today at 305-856-0400.
+To schedule an initial consultation by telephone or Skype, call us today at 305-856-0400.
 We look forward to the chance to serve you.